We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Marula oil makes a good moisturizer for oily skin and treating acne because it’s non-greasy.

 It also has antimicrobial properties and may be effective against the bacteria that contribute to the formation of pimples, whiteheads, and blackheads.

 Marula oil for hair

 Marula oil can help nourish hair from root to tip, without making it overly greasy.
-Marula oil has (preventing water loss) properties, making it beneficial for dry, frizzy, or brittle hair.
+The oil has

 Marula oil for nails

 Marula oil is effective at keeping nail beds and cuticles supple.
 This may help to reduce the incidence of hangnails, and painful, cracked skin around nails.

 Marula oil has a wide range of uses.
 These include:

 There are many shampoos that contain marula oil.
 You can also add a few drops of pure, cold-pressed marula oil to your favorite shampoo, or use it as a pre-shampoo treatment.

 Marula oil can be rubbed into the ends of hair to help eliminate split ends and dryness.
 You can also massage it into the scalp to reduce dandruff.
 Try massaging it through your entire head prior to heat styling, or use it as an anti-frizz treatment before venturing out into high humidity or rain.